xabra/rust_language_reference/Rust Cheatsheet.md

 ## Traits `From` and `Into`

 For custom types, one must implement the `From` trait.
-The `Into` trait is the inverse, and is available for free
+The `Into` trait is the inverse, and is available for free when From is implemented.
 Many types such as strings already have these traits already implemented.
 For cases where the conversion could fail, `TryFrom` and `TryInto` traits return a `Result`